i tend to observe the chasm that creaks

 natural as hugging a cliff’s edge

 Olivia Dorsey Peacock is a poet and family historian from North Carolina.
 She has received fellowships from The Watering Hole and the Arts & Science Council.
-She is a 2025 GoodLit Poetry Fellow and a Goodyear Arts Artist-in-Residence.
-Her writing has appeared in Lucky Jefferson and Shot Glass Journal and on Poetry Online.
+In 2025, she was a GoodLit Fellow and a Goodyear Arts Artist-in-Residence.
+Her writing has appeared in Lucky Jefferson, The Petigru Review, and poetry.onl.